Sour Bamboo Shoot Pork

 First the smell hits — sharp, slightly sulfurous, the same bouquet that announces a luosifen shop from down the block.
 On the tongue, the sour bamboo crunches like a tart pickle, the pork is silky, the chile heat is medium.
 Acid plus salt plus pork fat is the engine; rice gets sticky-good.
 If you don't smell it across the kitchen, the bamboo wasn't fermented enough.

-The fermentation produces short-chain fatty acids that are volatile and pungent at room temperature but mellow under heat — that's why a hot wok turns the dish from screaming-funky to round-savory.
+The pungent volatiles (hydrogen sulfide and skatole from protein breakdown, alongside lactic acid) are sharp at room temperature but mellow under heat — that's why a hot wok turns the dish from screaming-funky to round-savory.
 Rinsing the bamboo more than once strips the fatty acids out; tap-water-rinsed-three-times bamboo is bland.
 The baking soda on the pork raises pH on the meat surface, dissolving some myosin and giving the velvet texture.

 On the Palate